- Ensure Employee Health and Safety

 Return-to-Work Support Program

 Toshiba Group was one of the first companies in Japan to start a return-to-work support program in FY2003 with the aim of ensuring appropriate tertiary prevention for persons who have taken leave for mental illness reasons.
 The program is to ensure that employees make a smooth return to work after taking leave and do not suffer a relapse.
-In FY2022, we revised the program to support the criteria for returning to work to take remote work into account.
+Since FY2022, the program has been updated to include return-to-work criteria that account for remote work, making it a program that aligns with modern work styles.
 Industrial healthcare professionals coordinate with the employee’s doctor, workplace members and family to devise appropriate working hours, place and job style.

 [For reference] Enhancing the skills, etc. of industrial physicians and occupational healthcare staff